mprzewlocki98/second-year-major-project/README.md

 ## Running the tests

 ### Edit Mode Tests and Play Mode tests
-NB: Edit mode test scripts are found in "Assets > Scripts > Test > Editor"
+- Edit mode test scripts are found in "Assets > Scripts > Test > Editor"
-    Play mode test scripts are found in "Assets > Scripts > Test"
+- Play mode test scripts are found in "Assets > Scripts > Test"

 To execute both tests, launch Unity > Window > Test Runner.
-Toggle between the Edit Mode and Play Mode to run the tests.
+Toggle between the Edit Mode and Play Mode tabs to run the tests.

 ## Closed branches